juandiegomoscoso/Cyclistic-Capstone-Project/README.md

     * Casual riders consistently have longer average ride times than members, regardless of the time of day, week, or month.
 Ride lengths for casual riders also increase significantly on weekends.

+## Recommendations

+Based on the analysis, here are some recommendations for Cyclistic's marketing strategy:

+1. **Targeted Campaigns**: Design marketing campaigns that specifically target casual riders, emphasizing the benefits of becoming an annual member.
+Highlight cost savings, flexibility, and convenience.

+2. **Seasonal Promotions**: Introduce seasonal promotions during peak usage months (June to August) to encourage casual riders to switch to annual memberships.
+Offer discounts or special deals for signing up during these months.

+3. **Weekend Specials**: Given that casual riders are more active on weekends, consider offering weekend-only promotions or activities that can convert casual riders into members.

+4. **Leisure and Commuting Benefits**: Highlight the dual benefits of Cyclistic bikes for both leisure and commuting.
+Create content that shows how members can enjoy the bikes for both purposes, promoting the versatility of an annual membership.

+5. **User Experience Improvements**: Based on ride length and preferences for bike types, consider improving user experience by ensuring availability and maintenance of electric bikes and classic bikes, as these are preferred by casual riders and members respectively.

+6. **Improved Docking Stations and Bikes**: Enhance the docking stations and bikes to encourage usage.
+Since docked bikes are predominantly used by casual users, improving their availability and condition can help convert casual riders into annual members.
+Ensure docking stations are conveniently located, well-maintained, and equipped with reliable bikes.

+Implementing these recommendations can help Cyclistic convert more casual riders into annual members, increasing profitability and customer loyalty.